Wilhelm I: German Emperor

-Assassination attempts and Anti-Socialist laws
+Assassination attempts and Anti-Socialist Laws

-On 11 May 1878, a plumber named Emil Max Hödel failed in an assassination attempt on William in Berlin.
+On 11 May 1878, a plumber named Emil Max Hödel failed in an assassination attempt on Wilhelm in Berlin.
 Hödel used a revolver to shoot at the then 81-year-old Emperor, while he and his daughter, Princess Louise, paraded in their carriage on Unter den Linden.
 When the bullet missed, Hödel ran across the street and fired another round which also missed.
 In the commotion one of the individuals who tried to apprehend Hödel suffered severe internal injuries and died two days later.
 Hödel was seized immediately.
 He was tried, convicted, sentenced to death, and executed on 16 August 1878.

-A second attempt to assassinate William I was made on 2 June 1878 by Dr. Karl Nobiling.
+A second attempt to assassinate Wilhelm I was made on 2 June 1878 by Karl Nobiling.
 As the Emperor drove past in an open carriage, the assassin fired two shots from a shotgun at him from the window of a house off the Unter den Linden.
-William was severely wounded and was rushed back to the palace.
+Wilhelm was severely wounded and was rushed back to the palace.
 Nobiling shot himself in an attempt to commit suicide.
-While William survived this attack, the assassin died from his self-inflicted wound three months later.
+While Wilhelm survived this attack, the assassin died from his self-inflicted wound three months later.

-Despite the fact that Hödel had been expelled from the Social Democratic Party, his actions were used as a pretext by Bismarck to ban the party.
-To do this, Bismarck partnered with Ludwig Bamberger, a Liberal, who had written on the subject of Socialism, "If I don't want any chickens, then I must smash the eggs."
-These attempts on William's life thus became the pretext for the institution of the Anti-Socialist Law, which was introduced by Bismarck's government with the support of a majority in the Reichstag on 18 October 1878, for the purpose of fighting the socialist and working-class movement.
-These laws deprived the Social Democratic Party of Germany of its legal status; prohibited all organizations, workers’ mass organizations and the socialist and workers’ press; decreed confiscation of socialist literature; and subjected Social-Democrats to reprisals.
+The attempts on Wilhelm's life became the pretext for the institution of the Anti-Socialist Laws, which were passed by Bismarck's government with the support of a majority in the Reichstag on 19 October 1878 for the purpose of fighting the socialist and working-class movement.
+The laws prohibited societies, meetings and publications that "aim[ed] at the overthrow of the existing political or social order through social-democratic, socialist or communist endeavours".
 The laws were extended every 2–3 years.
-Despite the reprisals the Social Democratic Party increased its influence among the masses.
-Under pressure of the mass working-class movement the laws were repealed on 1 October 1890.
+Despite the laws and their penalties, the Social Democratic Party increased its influence among the masses.
+Under the pressure of the mass working-class movement, the laws were allowed to expire on 30 September 1890.